Polymath-Saksh/outline-detection/readme.md

-# Adobe India Hackathon: Outline Detector (Round 1A)
+# Adobe India Hackathon: Outline Detection (Round 1A)

 This repository contains the solution for Round 1A of the "Connecting the Dots" Hackathon by Team Sentinels.